engineyard/ey-docs/pages/instance-types.md

 Your database resides on the `/db` mount.
 This mount point is persistent and can be used to restore your database later.
 We take regular snapshots and backups of your database by default.

 Every clustered environment must have a master database instance.
-(If your application does not use a database, you can use a small instance.)
+(If your application does not use a database, choose the smallest instance when setting up the cluster.)

 For more information about databases, see [[Managing your database on Engine Yard Cloud|database-intro]].